Welcome to Plas Weunydd

 Ceramicist and photographer.
 Her ceramics feature in several bathrooms throughout the hotel.
 Katie is a shareholder who has supported the development of Llechwedd for many years.

-Website: katiealdington.co.uk / Instagram: @katiealdington
+Website: katiealdington.co.uk / Instagram: @katiealdingto

 Michael Brooke

-Architect responsible for the development of Plas Weunydd.
+The architect is responsible for the development of Plas Weunydd.
 Shareholder and husband of Susannah who is a descendant of J W Greaves.
 His woodcuts of Welsh and European scenes feature in several bathrooms throughout the hotel.

 Website: smithbrooke.co.uk / Instagram: @smithbrookearchitects